FINANCIAL PROFESSIONALS ONLY

 The key question, then, is, when will this long large-cap outperformance cycle end?

-The Russell 2000 Value Index outperformed the Russell 2000 Growth Index in 3Q24, advancing 10.2% versus 8.4% respectively.
-The quarter saw high leverage outperform low leverage, the highest profitability companies outperform the lowest, and dividend payers outperform non-dividend payers.
+The Russell 2000 Growth Index outperformed the Russell 2000 Value Index in 4Q24, advancing 1.7% versus a decline of -1.1%.
+The quarter saw low leverage outperform high leverage, the lowest profitability companies outperform the highest, and non-dividend payers outperform dividend payers.

 Year-to-Date Sector and Industry Review

-Consumer Staples, Information Technology, and Industrials advanced the most year-to-date.
-Conversely, Energy was the only negative detractor for the period, with Materials and Utilities contributing the least.
+Information Technology, Consumer Staples, and Industrials advanced the most year-to-date.
+Conversely, Energy was the only negative detractor for the period, with Health Care and Materials contributing the least.

-Small-Cap Looks Cheap, Particularly versus Mid- and Large-Cap Growth
+Small-Cap Looks Cheaper Than Mid- and Large-Cap Growth

 Historical Perspective